rkilchmn/frontac24/README.md

 ## FEATURE: basic manufacturing option to specify single component/no bom

-It is useful to be able to morph one item into another so that a single manufactured item can be made in different ways (part substitution).
+It is useful to be able to transfer one item to another so that a single manufactured item can be made in different ways (part substitution).